-At June 30, 2018, the Company had two unsecured lines of credit with affiliated banks for \$4,500,000,000 and \$675,000,000.
-At June 30, 2018, the amount outstanding on these credit lines totaled \$1,800,000,000 and \$600,000,000 respectively and are reflected in bank loans in the statement of financial condition.
-Interest payable totaled \$3,513,172 at June 30, 2018.
+At June 30, 2019, the Company had two unsecured lines of credit with affiliated banks for \$4,500 million and \$675 million.
+At June 30, 2019, the amount outstanding on these credit lines totaled \$2,978 million and \$370 million, respectively and are reflected in bank loans in the statement of financial condition.
+Interest payable totaled approximately \$4.3 million at June 30, 2019.
 Interest payable is reflected in the statement of financial condition under accounts payable and accrued expenses.

-The Company has lines of credit totaling \$325,000,000 with nonaffiliated banks.
+The Company has lines of credit totaling \$325 million with nonaffiliated banks.
 These loans are secured and are collateralized by brokers' and dealers' and customer margin securities.
-At June 30, 2018, there were no amounts outstanding on these credit lines.
+At June 30, 2019, there were no amounts outstanding on these credit lines.
+Interest payable is minimal at June 30, 2019.
+Interest payable is reflected in the statement of financial condition under accounts payable and accrued expenses.